 Baked Salmon in Foil with 10 minute prep comes out juicy and flaky with finger licking garlic butter and fresh herb seasoning.
 It is the most impressive baked salmon recipe I ever made!

 Baked salmon in foil is juicy, flaky and quick.
-It’s perfect weeknight dinner friend.
+It’s a perfect weeknight dinner friend.
 Simply the best!

 Stop wondering what to do with salmon fillet every time you buy one.
 I have to admit, I used to, for years.
 Now any time we get fresh fish, and living by Pacific ocean it happens often, I spend 10 minutes and throw this fancy looking restaurant-quality meal on the table.